deepaktwr/BitFrames/README.md

 ```xml
 frame:hasFixedDimensions
 ```
-if true, frame may varry it's width and height as image dimentions.(but always be within maxContainerWidth and maxContainerHeight)
+if true, frame may varry it's width and height as image dimensions.(but always be within maxContainerWidth and maxContainerHeight)

 ```xml
 frame:shouldStoreImages